 How to Turn Off Autocorrect in Windows 10

-If you just started using Windows 10 without any previous experience with this OS, you might need a helping hand at the beginning and that’s why we are here.
+If you just started using Windows 10 without previous experience with this OS, you might need a helping hand initially, which is why we are here.

 - Click on the Start button located in the bottom-left corner of the screen

 - Now click on the gear icon to access the Settings menu